 This is extremely important to integrate large and complex data sets into a nano-level, to implement nanoparticles into organisms causing the disease and provide smart drug delivery.
 Cancer patients are being treated through nanomedicine, which has shown some promising results by improving blood circulation and delivering more precise monitoring.

-The research in this field, however, is on-going, and advancements are expected in the coming year 2021.
+The research in this field, however, is ongoing, and advancements are expected in the coming year 2021.

 Stem Cell Treatment for Spinal Injury Patients

-Epidural implants and stem cell treatment has shown some promising results in patients with spinal injury.
+Epidural implants and stem cell treatment have shown some promising results in patients with spinal injury.
 However, research continues in the field, and the healthcare system is trying to find treatment for the condition, which is more permanent in nature.

 As of now, Lineage Cell Therapeutics has come up with a stem cell treatment for spinal injury patients.
 In this treatment, OPCs are obtained from pluripotent human step cells and are injected into the site of spinal injury.
 The treatment is still in its research phase and improvement in this regard is expected.